 By 2030, the cloud computing market is reaching $1,554.94 billion.
 As the industry grows, the risk for identity fraud and theft also rises within an environment where the data is shared with multiple users.
 Thus it has become crucial to undergo a cloud audit.

-Cloud computing audits are becoming increasingly important, and it is the same as the audit you conduct within any business sector.
+Cloud computing audits are becoming increasingly important.
 The primary purpose of the audit is to keep a check and balance on the available data and improve the overall security and performance as ensured by the cloud service provider.

 Prime Objectives for Cloud Computing Audits